TanveerAliS/react-artist-eventlist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Steps to Run application in local system
+## Run application in local system

 Update below line in Package.json